shubhvishnoi17/College-Fest-Management-System/README.md

 ## Conclusion
 This project demonstrates the practical use of Java Swing, event handling, validation techniques, and clean coding practices.
-It fulfills all the requirements specified for Review 2.